 Enthusiasm is not only contagious, it is attractive.
 Where there is enthusiasm there is always excitement and where there is positive excitement, there is more joy in the job, sparkle in the eye and more zest in living.
 “Nothing great was ever achieved without enthusiasm.”
-(Ralph Waldo Emerson) You and I can practice enthusiasm by being excited about life, doing things wholeheartedly, being inspired by simple things, putting love and joy into what we do, smiling and laughing and having a great sense of humor (more on this later…) and having a positive spirit.
+(Ralph Waldo Emerson) We can practice enthusiasm by being excited about life, doing things wholeheartedly, being inspired by simple things, putting love and joy into what we do, smiling and laughing and having a great sense of humor, and having a positive spirit.
 As the great Vince Lombardi stated, “If you aren’t fired-up with enthusiasm, you will be fired with enthusiasm.”

-Generosity has been defined by some dictionaries as sounding very close to our previous selection with some nuance: the quality of being kind, understanding, and not selfish : the quality of being generous; especially with a willingness to give money and other valuable things to others.
-The famous artist, Pablo Picasso, had a very interesting take on the matter: “The meaning of life is to find your gift.
+Generosity has been defined by some dictionaries as sounding very close to our previous selection with some nuance.
+The quality of being kind, understanding, and not selfish; the quality of being generous; especially with a willingness to give money and other valuable things to others.
+The famous artist, Pablo Picasso, had a very interesting take on the matter when he said that “The meaning of life is to find your gift.
 The purpose of life is to give it away.”
 The word has its origins from a deep root meaning, “excellence” which could explain why being generous truly catapults a dreary, selfish existence to something wonderful.
-The word’s opposites also speak volumes: “stingy” and “petty.”
-Makes you wonder what they’re going to write on our gravestones, doesn’t it?
+The word’s opposites also speak volumes, as in stingy and petty.

-Gratitude is simply disposition of always giving thanks — for everything and anything.
-When you and I are thankful for our lives, good days and bad days, for our talents and for all the people around us, our lives literally “sing with joy.”
-When we decide to begin and end our day with the decision that we are going to thank God and those around us, several awesome things happen: 1.
-We live in the present moment, 2. we block toxic and negative emotions, 3. we are better able to counteract the effects of stress, and 4. we experience a kind of solidarity (connected-ness) with others and a healthy dose of self-compassion, that is, the ability to love ourselves as God does.
-I think that is why some have called gratitude the “miracle disposition.”
+Gratitude is simply a disposition of always giving thanks, for everything and anything.
+When we are thankful for our lives, good days and bad days, for our talents and for all the people around us, our lives literally sing with joy.
+When we decide to begin and end our day with the decision that we are going to thank God and those around us, several awesome things can happen.
+(1) We live in the present moment.
+(2) We block toxic and negative emotions.
+(3) We are better able to counteract the effects of stress.
+(4) We experience a kind of solidarity, connected-ness with others and a healthy dose of self-compassion, that is, the ability to love ourselves as God does.
+Some have called gratitude the “miracle disposition.”